Guilty (video game): Plot

-The other planet is Broygus which is occupied by the Federation military forces.
-Once more, the ship is confiscated by the local military to serve in the war.
-Jack has to steal back the Gyro Mechanism taken from their ship while Ysanne attempts to save the lives of soldiers who are sent to be sacrificed needlessly.
+The other planet, Broygus, is occupied by Federation military forces.
+Once again, the ship is confiscated by the local military for use in the war.
+Jack must steal back the Gyro Mechanism taken from their ship, while Ysanne tries to save the lives of soldiers who are being sacrificed needlessly.

 When this task is complete, the protagonists receive a distress call from Lowe's Planet where they must save the colonists from an assault by an indigenous species.
 In that planet, the player will meet Nalm N'Palm, his sidekick from the previous game, who has joined the Interstellar Xenophobic Mercenary Force.
 Jack brings alien eggs to the leader Collins while Ysanne is fighting the mother of the creatures.

 It is then discovered that the aliens come from the taxmen's station, the Corrupticon.
 On their way there they stop on the planet Haven which is a monastic retreat of retired taxmen.
 The protagonists are held captive there until the player dresses as a monk and causes the other protagonist to be "executed" for sacrilege.

 The remaining protagonist reaches the Corrupticon where they meet the other protagonist who had teleported there.
 Also, they meet the villain from the previous game, P'Pau'D'P'Pau, who explains that events of the previous game and the breaking of his Transatron caused the aliens to find a way from Dimension 238 to this side of the universe.
 Finding the shards of the Transatron, the player closes the dimensional rift.